yichizhang/yichizhang.github.io/_posts/2014-12-21-app-compiles-but-crashes-on-device.markdown

 Wouldn't work.

-* * *
+<br><br>

 Finally, I realized that the problem could be, I didn't link 'AddressBook.framework'.

-So I went to the Target; added 'AddressBook.framework' to 'Linked Frameworks and Libraries'; cleaned project and cleaned build folder.
+So I went to target settings; added 'AddressBook.framework' to 'Linked Frameworks and Libraries'; cleaned project and cleaned build folder.

 Ran the application on my device; the application still crashes, but it won't just disappear without any useful information.
 I got information about the error.